 - The first and last day of your school year.

 - The first and last day that students will use the Platform.
-Platform Dates determine when students will be held responsible for using and completing their work in the platform.
+Platform pacing Dates determine when students will be held responsible for using and completing their work in the Platform.

-- Platform dates determine when the pacing line starts and stops moving.
+- Platform pacing Dates determine when the pacing line starts and stops moving.
 The blue vertical Pacing Line indicates where a student should be today to be on track, or on-pace, to complete a given course by the end of the school year.